odoe/presentations/2018-PS-DevSummit/jsapi4-patterns-fundamentals/presentation.md

 - New architecture
 - Logic of the widget separated from the representation
 - Views' source code available in the [SDK](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Zoom.html)
-- View's can be rewritten in [any framework](demos/widgets/framework/index.html)
+- View's can be rewritten in any framework using ViewModels.

 ---